-7. Then perhaps it is a good time to widen you garden knowledge.
-Read up pruning techniques for Clematis, Roses or fruit trees for when the weather gets better.
-You will make better progress when you can get into the Garden if you’ve already mugged-up on the techniques you need.
+7. Perhaps this it is a good time to widen you garden knowledge.
+Try reading up pruning techniques for Clematis, Roses or fruit trees for when the weather gets better.
+You will make better progress when you can get into the Garden, if you’ve already mugged-up on the techniques you need.

 8. Sort through the garden photos you have squirreled away in boxes or on Disc.
 It is always enlightening to look at the progression of a garden in photos, how things have changed, which years did better than others.
-Perhaps be reminded of a forgotten planting combination that once gave you so much pleasure, that you could repeat.
-Make notes as you go
+Perhaps you will be reminded of a forgotten planting combination that once gave you so much pleasure, that you could repeat.
+Try to make notes as you go